kamil-jodlowski/SQL-Window-Functions-Northwind/README.md

 - Checking and understanding the data one by one
 - Searching for dependencies between tables

-### 1. Examining the relationship between the order and employees table to see which employee is responsible for which orders.
+### 1. Examining the relationship:

+-between the order and employees table to see which employee is responsible for which orders.